BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 both a source of information and an effective consolidating prompt, as providing feedback demands some reflection on what has been learned.
 We will talk more about methods for this in the next section.
-You may also wish to pause and allow learners to write summary notes for themselves or otherwise ask them to review what they have learned at various points in the class session.
+You may also wish to pause and allow students to write summary notes for themselves or otherwise ask them to review what they have learned at various points in the class session.

 In the same vein as "going slowly," it is important to **limit the number of